 Newton Pratt left Ivy House Farm at Michaelmas, September, 1895, having sold all of his stock with the exception of three horses.
 In April 1896 he was using his full name, Abraham Newton Pratt, and was living at 22 Goodyear Street, Gloucester.
 Abraham Newton Pratt was at Hooks Farm, Great Marlow, Bucks, in 1901-1906, and died in 1908 at Coventry.

-In 1897 John Raymond Pope, who lived at Elm House, Cold Elm, was also recorded at Ivy House, so did he buy it ?
-Later in 1897, John M Bevan was tenant.
+In 1897 John Raymond Pope, who lived at Elm House, Cold Elm, was also recorded at Ivy House.
+Did he buy it or more likely just oversee the running of the farm ?

 On 19th August 1898, Ivy House Farm, a messuage and farm, was sold by Mary Elizabeth Cook formerly of Widden Street, Gloucester and wife of Arthur Joseph Cook, farmer of Norton, and Joseph Mann, carpenter of Norton, to Edwin Taylor, butcher of Barton Street in the City of Gloucester.
 The Schedule of farm taken from the Deeds at that time described the property as follows :-